LightForm-group/matflow-user-documentation/setup.md

   ```

   which should give you the version number that is installed (e.g. `MatFlow, version 0.3.0a138`).
-  If this command gives you an error check if the output from the `pip install` command had any errors, and check if your environment created in step 2 is active.
+  If this command gives you an error, check if the output from the `pip install` command had any errors,
+  and check if your environment created in step 2 is active.

 ## Configuring MatFlow